kael002/leaderboard/readme.md

 	return elem;
 }
 ```
-*dataCall
+-dataCall
-Default : function that returns empty array
+--Default : function that returns empty array
-This is the function that is call periodically which expects a return of an array;
+--This is the function that is call periodically which expects a return of an array;